Last Updated July 10, 2023

 In February 2020, the Council on American-Islamic Relations and the Partnership for Civil Justice Fund filed a lawsuit on behalf of journalist and filmmaker Abby Martin, who had been invited to speak at a conference at Georgia Southern University.
 The event was canceled after Martin refused to sign a pledge to not boycott Israel, required under Georgia law.
 In May 2021, the district court denied defendants’ motion to dismiss, calling the certification requirements of Georgia’s anti-boycott law “unconstitutional compelled speech.”
 After the ruling, Georgia legislators passed an amendment so that the law would no longer apply to contracts like Martin’s that are below $100,000.
 After the amendment went into effect in 2022, the court dismissed the case as moot, declining to hold state officials liable for the harm already done to Martin under the doctrine of qualified immunity.
-In November 2022, Martin filed an appeal with the Eleventh Circuit Court of Appeals affirmed this ruling.
+In unpublished per curiam decision in June 2023, the Eleventh Circuit Court of Appeals affirmed this ruling.
 Neither court ruled on the constitutionality of the law.

 Koontz v.
 Watson